 If you previously applied for an FMIR position but were not selected, you do not need to reapply in full.
 Please notify Jackie Ciccone by email to reactivate your application.
 In the email request to reactivate, please indicate program(s) and term(s); and if applying for a different program be sure that the respective director has approved the application; department head approval of teaching release may be sent by email or memo; an updated c.v., course or research proposal is optional.

 Student evaluations of the orientation, administration and courses are done at the end of each semester.
 The directors base their evaluations of the FMIR on student evaluations, input from international faculty and OIP staff, their own observations of the group, and their working relationship with the FMIRs.
 The categories for evaluation include:

 - concern for students' health & safety

-- program organization
+- program organization and financial management

 - program financial management.